selfmd/docs/docs/connect/node-sdk.md

 agent.untrustPeer(peerPublicKeyHex);
 ```

 Peers are discovered automatically when they join the same Hyperswarm topics.
-The trust flag is local only — it does not affect network behavior.
+The trust flag is local only and does not affect network behavior.

 ## Discovery